Skip to content

 Click here to open the answer container.
 Click here to close the answer container.

-In general, therapy for anxiety starts with identifying the patient’s goals for therapy and what they expect to work on.
+In general, therapy for anxiety starts with identifying your goals for therapy and what you want to change.
 Your therapist will likely ask about your symptoms and when they started.
 Likewise, you can expect your therapist to go over coping skills to help manage anxiety symptoms and improve self-care.
-A common modality of therapy for anxiety is Cognitive Behavioral Therapy (CBT) so expect to discuss thought patterns and behaviors.
-But if you’re having trouble thinking about what to discuss with your therapist or how to bring up difficult subject, read our article with ideas and tips for what to talk about in therapy.
+A common modality of therapy for anxiety is Cognitive Behavioral Therapy (CBT) so expect to discuss thought patterns and behaviors that might be causing your anxiety to spiral.

 Sources Update History